Low Carbon Heating Options

 Low-Carbon Heating Grants: The Renewable Heat Incentive

 In the UK, the Renewable Heat Incentive (RHI) scheme is a low carbon heating grant that provides seven years of financial support to homeowners who generate heat with a renewable source, like ground source heat pumps, air source heat pumps, biomass boilers, or solar thermal panels.
 The programme is open for applications until 31 March 2022 and covers England, Wales, and Scotland.
+There are multiple other government heat pump grants that can help with the costs of installing a heat pump.

 Full regulations for the scheme — including who can apply and how much money you can expect to receive — are available at Ofgem's website.
 Only renewable heating sources with an MCS certification are covered under the RHI, and the tariff rates vary depending on the low carbon heating system you have.